-Happy Birthday Beyonce: The Most Banging Beyonce Pics Since Her LAST Birthday
+Happy Birthday Beyoncé: The Most Banging Beyoncé Pics Since Her LAST Birthday

 ❮

-Beyonce’s Year In Pictures
+Beyoncé’s Year In Pictures

 You’ve taken off of work today, right?
 Of course you have.
 Because today is Queen Beyonce’s birthday!
-She’s now 37 years old and looking as fly as ever.
+She’s now 38-years-old and looking as fly as ever.
 In the past year she’s given us a Beychella documentary, starred in Lion King and made a whole soundtrack to accompany it.
 She also cured our acne, got our credit right and is working on a cure for global warming.

 All while looking flawless the whole time.

-So let’s take a look at Beyonce’s most amazing, thickalicious, bae-ful moments of the past year.
+So let’s take a look at Beyoncé”s most amazing, thickalicious, bae-ful moments of the past year.

 Comments